 For a more retro feel, try shorter, wispy strands in the front and longer ones in the back.
 Such long hairstyles with layers, which are totally giving us some major seventies vibes, are perfect for someone who’s trying to grow out their bangs.

 #52: Windswept Layers for Long Hair

 Lots of girls have layers that frame their face, by why stick to the norm?
 Though having such dramatic layers may seem intimidating at first, it actually yields a great hairdo.
 After all, think of all the styles you can rock with this cut: milkmaid braids, half updos and an elongated peppy ponytail?
 Consider us sold.

 #54: Long Tousled Layers

-In a world where we’re fascinated with lobs and Ruby Rose-esque shaven heads, long haircuts can sometimes be read as boring and – dare we say it – basic.
+In a world where we’re fascinated with lobs and Ruby Rose-esque shaven heads, long haircuts for women can sometimes be read as boring and – dare we say it – basic.
 Yet, tousled hair with just the right texturizing spray always looks fantastic.
 To copy this look, simply blow out your strands with a round brush and add the tiniest amount of saltwater spray for a great finishing touch.

 #55: Boing-worthy Layers

 Like big hair?
 Scroll right this way.
 Maximum volume at the roots and curly ends make a very feminine and stylish downdo whether for every day wear or for a special occasion.

 #56: Shorter, Curl-friendly Layers

 When you have shorter layers, hairstyles for long hair are far more unattainable, right?
 After all, you can’t curl those cheek long strands.
 Wrong.
 So wrong.
 On the contrary, twisting the shortest layers of your long hair can offer some cool texture and body around your face.
 This hairstyle would look equally great at a formal gala or a little girls party.
 And, as an added bonus, this option is a great way to pick up all the subtle tones of your highlighted hair.